 juju config kubernetes-worker https_proxy=https://proxy.example.com juju config kubernetes-worker snap_proxy:=https://snap-proxy.example.com

 ... we can instead use the following YAML fragment as an overlay:

 Another way to change or customise an install is to store the YAML bundle file locally and edit it with a standard text editor.

-The latest version of the CDK bundle can always be retrieved by fetching the current stable version from the Juju Charm Store.
+The latest version of the Charmed Kubernetes bundle can always be retrieved by fetching the current stable version from the Juju Charm Store.
 For other versions, see the table above.

 Care should be taken when editing the YAML file as the format is very strict.
 For more details on the format used by Juju, see the Juju bundle documentation.

 Retrieving a bundle from a running model